-The fun part about gluten-free yeast bread is that it is actually quite easy to make.
-There aren't long proofing processes, punching down of dough, or strict dough shaping rules.
+The best part about gluten-free breads is that it they can actually be quite easy to make, easier than regular dough!
 It's basically just dump, mix, scoop, rise, and bake!

-- After that, the dough is mixed on medium speed for 2 minutes.
+- Step 3: Mix the dough on medium speed for 2 minutes.
 If you don't have a stand mixer, you could do this by hand, just bear in mind the dough is thick and sticky and your arm will get a good workout!

-- After the dough is mixed, use a large cookie scoop to scoop twelve heaping ¼ cup portions into a greased 9-inch baking dish, pie plate, or similar sized pan.
-The pan pictured below is 10 x 6.5 inches.
+- Step 4: After the dough is mixed, use a large cookie scoop to scoop eight heaping ¼ cup portions.

-Pro-tip: The key is to use a dish that doesn't have too much spare room around the rolls so that the rolls will rise upwards instead of outwards, which makes for a taller, nicer looking roll.
+Pan Tip: You can see the rolls are quite tight in the pan, even before they rise.
+You want to use a baking pan that doesn't have too much spare room around the rolls before they rise so that the rolls rise upwards instead of outwards.
+This makes for a taller, nicer looking roll.

 If you're making these rolls as part of your Thanksgiving, Easter, or some other big dinner, you may be wondering how to make them ahead to save some time and prep work on the day of the meal.
 The good news is there are some great options which means you can have a freshly baked roll virtually anytime you want!

-You can make the rolls as above and allow them to rise until doubled in size.
-Keep them tightly wrapped and then store them in the fridge up to one day.
+Make the rolls as above and allow them to rise until doubled in size.
+Keep them tightly wrapped and then store them in the refrigerator for up to one day.
 Allow the rolls an hour or two to come to room temperature before baking.
 Then, bake according to instructions.

 Make the rolls and allow them to rise.
 Freeze the whole pan, tightly wrapped in plastic wrap.